QTD Mid Cap – 3Q2023 vs. RMC

 Key Performance Takeaways

-The London Company Mid Cap portfolio declined -4.3% gross (-4.4% net) during the quarter vs. a -3.4% decrease in the Russell Midcap.
-Stock selection was a headwind to performance, partially offset by positive sector exposure.
+The London Company Mid Cap portfolio declined 3.0% (-3.1% net) during the quarter vs. a 4.7% drop in the Russell Midcap Index.
+Outperformance was driven by positive stock selection, partially offset by headwinds from sector exposure.

 Top 3 Contributors to Relative Performance